 - What neighborhood do I want to be in?

-- What type of home do I want? (condo, apartment, house etc.)
+- What type of home do I want? (single family, condo, townhouse etc.)

-- How much upkeep do I want to be responsible for?
+- How much maintenance do I want to be responsible for?

 - What features are non-negotiable for me?